PhenomML/Stats285_F23/hw5_instructions.md

 # Homework 5.
 Deploying Many Jobs, Served Three Ways.
 Hot.

 Our earlier homeworks were run on a single compute node.
-Today's computing activity will introduce the beginnings of using a cluster -- first Three ways: one using `sbatch array` and two using Dask.
+Today's computing activity will introduce the beginnings of using a cluster -- Three ways: one using `sbatch array` and two using Dask.

 ## Overview

-You will see that we now have 4 bash scripts: `hw5_large.sh` `hw5_cluster.sh` and `hw5_array.sh` `hw5_personalize.sh` and three python scripts: `main.py`, `map_function.py`; we also have two Jupyterlab notebooks `reading_gbq.ipynb` and `hw5_reduce.ipynb`.
+You will see that we now have 3 bash scripts: `hw5_dask_large.sh` `hw5_dask_cluster.sh` and `hw5_sbatch_array.sh`; three python scripts: `main.py` `map_function.py` `gather_csv_to_gbq.py'; we also have two Jupyterlab notebooks `reading_gbq.ipynb` and `hw5_reduce.ipynb`.

-So far, we introduced simple code that created the results of a **1000 x 1000** SVD of noisy data.
-We then repackaged it as a function that takes keyword arguments and returns a DataFrame.
+In HW3 `hw3.sh` `main.py`, we introduced simple code that created the results of one single task, a **1000 x 1000** SVD of noisy data.
 This code we ran on both your laptop and a server.

-In this week's computer activity -- we are computing with a cluster to (approximately) do (part of) a **1,000,000 x 1,000** SVD, within the divide and recombine (map-reduce) paradigm.
-The same basic code we used before is re-used to make a mapper function, applied in 1,000 separate `map` instances, each of size 1000 x 1000.
+This week's computer activity performs 1000 tasks on the FarmShare/Sherlock cluster to (approximately) do (part of) a **1,000,000 x 1,000** SVD, employing the divide and recombine (map-reduce) paradigm.
+As we explained in lecture, notionally, the code we used before in `main.py` is re-factored to make a mapper function, applied in 1,000 separate `map` instances, each of size 1000 x 1000.
 Notionally, each `map` instance saves results to the cloud.
-Once all the `map` results are in the cloud, we will eventually do the `reduce` step.
+Once all the `map` results are in the cloud, we will eventually do the `reduce` step, combining results from each of the 1,000 instances into a single global result.

-To do the `map` job distribution into 1000 instances, and get the results up to the cloud, we follow one of several *strategies*.
+To do the `map` task deployment into 1000 instances, and get the results up to the cloud, we follow one of several *strategies*.

-#### `hw5_array.sh`
+#### `hw5_sbatch_array.sh`

-Our first strategy is implemented by `hw5_array.sh` and `map_function.py`.
+Our first strategy is implemented by `hw5_sbatch_array.sh` and `map_function.py`.
 It heeds the advice of the Stanford Research Computing Center (SRCC) staff to use the `sbatch array` shell command to deploy many instances on its cluster.
-Like `sbatch`, `sbatch array` launches jobs; unlike simple `sbatch`, which we have used before, `sbatch array` can launch many instances of `map_function.py` as a result of this one one shell command. `hw5_array.sh` uses this strategy to launch 10 instances of `map_function.py` as in some sense *meta instances*, which each iterate through 100 actual instances, thereby computing 1000 instances of total work.
+Like `sbatch`, `sbatch array` launches jobs; unlike simple `sbatch`, which we have used before, `sbatch array` can launch many instances of `map_function.py` as a result of this one one shell command. `hw5_sbatch_array.sh` uses this strategy to launch 10 instances of `map_function.py` as in some sense *meta instances*, which each iterate through 100 actual instances, thereby computing 1000 instances of total work.
 Each instance saves its results; ultimately to be reduced.

 We had hoped to follow the original notional model discussed above, to use the cloud database to save individual instance results immediately, as they were produced.
 Unfortunately, we found that straightforward use of `sbatch array` on Sherlock/FarmShare was not compatible with instance-by-instance upload of results to GBQ (some network issues intervened).
 To find a way forward, we had to resort to an ugly Kluge -- fallback to files.
-Thus the delivered `hw5_array.sh` and `map_function.py` combination first writes the instance results as .csv files.
+Thus the delivered `hw5_sbatch_array.sh` and `map_function.py` combination first writes the instance results as .csv files.
 These will later separately be amalgamated into a DataFrame and written to GBQ by a separate program: `gather_csv_to_gbq.py`.
 Results are stored under the table_name <SUID>_hw5, where in place of <SUID> would be the suid that you use for login to Stanford systems.
 (It is possible to use other table_names, for example for debugging purposes; but note that the script `hw5_personalize.sh` embeds your suid into actual code, and this would need to be overridden.)

-#### `hw5_large.sh`
+#### `hw5_dask_large.sh`

-A different strategy involves using more cores; it is implemented by `hw5_large.sh`, it is invoked via SLURM using `sbatch` commands that at first glance looks identical to your earlier single-instance homework.
+A different strategy involves using more cores; it is implemented by `hw5_dasj_large.sh`, it is invoked via SLURM using `sbatch` commands that at first glance looks identical to your earlier single-instance homework.
 In fact, some of the `#SBATCH` directives are different.

 Modern laptops contain many cores; the one I am writing this on has 6 symmetric cores and can run 12 concurrent tasks.
 You can frequently run your code quite a bit faster on a laptop if you use all the available cores.